-Thermal energy is the energy released in the form of heat.
-It can also be called heat energy.
-In a more technical way we can define thermal energy as part of the internal energy of a thermodynamic system in equilibrium that is proportional to its absolute temperature and is increased or decreased by energy transfer.
+Thermal energy is defined as the part of the internal energy of a thermodynamic system in equilibrium.
+The internal energy is proportional to its absolute temperature and is increased or decreased by energy transfer.

 Heat energy can be obtained in several ways:

-- It can be obtained by an exothermic reaction, like the combustion of some fossil fuel.
+- Exothermic reaction, such as the combustion of some fossil fuel.

-- Energy generated by electrical energy by Joule effect or by thermoelectric effect
+- Electric energy by Joule effect or thermoelectric effect.

-- Thermal energy due to friction, as a residue of other mechanical or chemical processes.
+- By friction, as a residue of other mechanical or chemical processes.

 Conversion of heat energy into mechanical energy

-Heating a gas to a constant volume increases the average kinetic energy of the particles that make it up.
+By heating a gas to a constant volume, the average kinetic energy of the particles that compose it increases.
 At the same time, the heated gas increases the pressure on the walls of the container that contains them.
-At this moment the gas has acquired potential energy, at a macroscopic level, and thus it can, eventually, expand and be able to perform mechanical work as commonly happens in thermal machines such as thermal engines or steam engines.

 Conversion of heat energy to electricity